 |Support body weight, help form foot arches, and facilitate balance and walking

 - Clinical notes

 The first metatarsal is the thickest and shortest of the metatarsals.
 At the base there are normally no facets but sometimes there is a facet laterally, where it articulates with the second metatarsal.
 Proximally, it articulates with the medial cuneiform at the base.
 Here, there is a tuberosity medially.
 The shaft is strong and a prismoid shape.
-Distally, there are two grooved facets where the two sesamoid bones articulate on the dorsal surface.
-It also articulates distally with the 1st proximal phalanx.
+Distally, there are two grooved facets where the two (hallucal) sesamoid bones articulate on the plantar surface.
+The hallucal sesamoids are always present at the plantar aspect of the first metatarsal head, and are a constant in humans.
+The shaft articulates distally with the 1st proximal phalanx.